ruuda/blog/posts/codereview.md

 Even if it’s an LLM-generated contribution and I correctly notice that, it still wasted my time, and I probably disappoint the person who submitted it thinking it was helpful.
-Disappointing people feels bad too!
+It feels bad to disappoint somebody who had good intentions, even if it’s just an anonymous person on the Internet.
-The only good outcome is when it was fully human after all, and that’s increasingly rare in today’s landscape.
+The only good outcome here
+is when the contribution was fully human after all, and that’s increasingly rare in today’s landscape.

 ## Now what?